 Septic Tank Problems & Warning Signs

 - Discharge of effluent to surface or watercourse;

 - Effluent level above the septic tank inlet;

 - Depression area over the septic tank or soakaway.

 Septic Tank Problems & Solutions

-As detailed throughout this page, there are various reasons for septic tank problems.
+As detailed throughout this page, there are various reasons that can cause a problem with a septic tank.
 The solution will depend on a number of factors and it is advisable that professional advice is sought prior to any remedial works taking place.

 Septic tank inspection

-Septic tank inspections are important for existing owners of septic tanks to ensure their system is compliant with the septic tank regulations 2015, and to highlight any potential faults with the system at an early stage.
+Septic tank inspections are important for existing owners of septic tanks to ensure their system is compliant with the new septic tank rules for which come into force in January 2020, and to highlight any potential faults with the system at an early stage.